Wema-Digital/wema.digital/wema.digital.md

 - Digital stories improve middle manager's skills and make project communication more efficient and trustworthy.
 - A careful use of digital technologies and services will transform the middle manager into a reliable agent for the digitalisation process across industrial activities.
-- Our digital tools and training assist your team and you to build the digital resilience needed for an agile project development.
+- Our digital products and courses assist your team and you to build the digital resilience needed for an agile project development.

-# Deliveries:
+# Collaboration:

--	Wema.digital delivers state-of-the-art industrial minded communication for engineering projects.
--	Wema.digital creates courses based on machine learning and IA tools to improve the quality.

 > Join and use our digital stories to enrich your middle manager profile with skills for engeneering projects and programming languages: